Jekyll One

 git clone <URI_of_your_repo_at_Github> (1)

-1 URI: Copy the URI from the web interface at Gh as shown in the screen shot from above (3)
+1 URI: copy the URI from the GitHub web interface, as shown in the screenshot above (3).

 Button Code at Github